adamrounsville/Mock-Jewelry-Store/README.md

 # Mock Ecommerce Store
-This repository contains code for a mock ecommerce store built using Vue for the front-end and Node.js/Express.js for the back-end
+A full stack mock jewelry store website built using Vue.js for the frontend and Node.js/Express.js for the backend